-As chair of the Democratic Caucus, Becerra wields a strong voice in House Democratic leadership, helping to set priorities and drive the legislative decision making process.
-He has dedicated himself to promoting issues affecting industries critical to the economic vitality of the Southern California region such as health care, high technology, entertainment, and stimulating free, yet fair, trade.
+As chair of the Democratic Caucus, Becerra wielded a strong voice in House Democratic leadership, helping to set priorities and drive the legislative decision making process.
+He dedicated himself to promoting issues affecting industries critical to the economic vitality of the Southern California region such as health care, high technology, entertainment, and stimulating free, yet fair, trade.

-The first Latino to serve on the Ways and Means Committee, Becerra has used his position to increase opportunities for working families, to improve the Social Security program for women and minorities, to combat poverty among the working poor, and to strengthen Medicare and ensure its long-term viability.
-He currently serves on the Social Security Subcommittee.
+The first Latino to serve on the Ways and Means Committee, Becerra used his position to increase opportunities for working families, to improve the Social Security program for women and minorities, to combat poverty among the working poor, and to strengthen Medicare and ensure its long-term viability.
+He served on the Social Security Subcommittee.
 In 2010, Becerra served on the bipartisan National Commission on Fiscal Responsibility and Reform.

 Becerra serves on the Smithsonian Board of Regents, a distinguished panel of 17 men and women who oversee the Smithsonian Institution’s expansive collection.
 In 2011, he was appointed to serve on the Smithsonian’s National Museum of African American History and Culture Council.
 Becerra has led a decade long effort to establish the National Museum of the American Latino and ensure that we remember and celebrate the history of America’s diverse communities.